How to ask Stress to leave whenever she comes to visit.

 Why does it often feel like we're grasping at straws to make those daily creative moments feel truly alive?

 Here are 4 ways to keep your mind healthy in the midst of the career grind.

 Think you need to carve out hours of your morning in order to get a good workout in?
 We’re happy to tell you that’s not the case.
 FabFitFun shares some of the easiest ways to stay healthy (and get out of bed…) before getting to that 9-5.

 Exercising before work may sound like death, but there are quite a few benefits to it.
 Working out helps wake you up, gets you mentally prepared for the day, and jump starts your metabolism.
 You don’t have to set your alarm for the crack of dawn to work out, though.
 Even squeezing in quick, under 30-minute exercises can counteract the hours you spend sitting at your desk job.

 Try these five easy exercises in the morning before you head off to work.

 If you are an entrepreneur, you likely spend your time feeling like a cocktail of inspired + deflated, generative + stuck, or focused + scattered.
 Sound about right?
 You may be familiar with the reality that being busy is different than being productive, yes?
-You want to work smarter, not harder.
+You

 How timely is this article from the Glitter Guide?
 Hitting on how so many of us can feel on a Monday morning, they’re sharing a host of inventive solutions for combatting the mid-day spike of stress and tension.
 Our favorites?
 Numbers five, ten and twelve.